Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

   Recommendations for BPP:

-  1. on\_init payload MUST have the payment details as well as the available payment methods in addition to the details which were part of the on\_select payload.
+  1. on\_init payload MUST have the settlement account payment details of the BPP in addition to the details which were part of the on\_select payload.

-  If authorization is required for confirming the order, the BPP will share it inside the **beckn:fulfillment.beckn:authorisation**.
-This can be defined in the EV domain specific fulfilment schema.
-The BAP will get the authorization data from the user and transmit the same in the confirm API.

 <details>
-<summary><a href="../../../examples/ev-charging/v2/06_on_init/ev-charging-bpp-payment-on-init.json">Example json :rocket:</a></summary>
+<summary><a href="../../../examples/ev-charging/v2/06_on_init/ev-charging-bap-payment-on-init.json">Example json :rocket:</a></summary>

 ```json
 {